Home » Costa Brava » Discovering Tossa de Mar: A historic medieval town in the Costa Brava

 🚎 By bus

-If you don’t have a car, no worries!
-Public transport runs from Barcelona to Tossa de Mar.
-There is a direct bus from Estació del Nord (Barcelona), which takes 1 h 20 mins.
-In summer, this bus departs more or less each hour and costs 12,35 € one way.
-In winter, the frequency drops to 2 or 3 buses per day.
-Click here to check the schedule.
+There is a direct bus from Estació del Nord (Barcelona) that takes 1 h 20 mins.
+In summer, this bus departs more or less every hour and costs around 13 € one way.
+In winter, the frequency drops to 3-4 buses a day.

 🚊 By train

-Another option, although we don’t recommend it, is to go by train.
 The train doesn’t reach Tossa de Mar, so you’ll have to stop in Blanes.
-The Renfe R1 train line follows the coast and takes 1 h and 30 min to get to Blanes from Barcelona (check the timetable here).
-Once there, you can take a bus from the train station to Tossa de Mar, which takes approximately 40 min (check the schedule here).
-If you choose this option, you can purchase a combined ticket at the train stations in Barcelona, which is slightly cheaper than buying tickets separately.
+The Renfe R1 train line follows the coast and takes 1 h and 30 min to get to Blanes from Barcelona.
+Once there, you can take a bus from the train station to Tossa de Mar, which takes approximately 40 min.

 How to get to Tossa de Mar from Girona